Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Abstract

 \section{Abstract}

 Modeling high-dimensional dependencies while keeping likelihoods tractable remains challenging.
 Classical vine-copula pipelines are interpretable but can be expensive, while many neural estimators are flexible but less structured.
-In this work, we propose Vine Denoising Copula (VDC)\availabilitynote{}, an amortized vine-copula pipeline that trains a single bivariate denoising model and reuses it across all vine edges.
-For each edge, given pseudo-observations, the model predicts a density grid.
-We then apply an IPFP/Sinkhorn projection that enforces non-negativity, unit mass, and uniform marginals.
-This keeps the exact vine likelihood and preserves the usual copula interpretation while replacing repeated per-edge optimization with GPU inference.
-Across synthetic and real-data benchmarks, \ours{} delivers strong bivariate density accuracy, competitive MI/TC estimation, and substantial speedups for high-dimensional vine fitting.
-In practice, these gains make explicit information estimation and dependence decomposition feasible at scales where repeated vine fitting would otherwise be costly, although conditional downstream inference remains mixed.
+In this work, we propose Vine Denoising Copula (VDC)\availabilitynote{}, an amortized vine-copula pipeline for continuous-data, simplified-vine dependence modeling. \ours{} trains a single bivariate denoising model and reuses it across all vine edges.
+For each edge, given pseudo-observations, the model predicts a piecewise-constant density grid.
+We then apply an IPFP/Sinkhorn projection that normalizes mass and drives the marginals to uniformity.
+This preserves the tractable vine-likelihood structure and the usual copula interpretation while replacing repeated per-edge optimization with GPU inference.
+Across synthetic and real-data benchmarks, \ours{} delivers strong bivariate density accuracy, competitive MI/TC estimation, and faster high-dimensional vine fitting.
+These gains make explicit information estimation and dependence decomposition feasible when repeated vine fitting would otherwise be costly, while conditional downstream tasks remain a limitation.